 The Centers for Disease Control and Prevention suggests that when considering a trip, ask:

 - Whether COVID-19 is spreading in your community or the area you're visiting.
 If so, you may have a higher chance of becoming infected or infecting others.

-- If you or a loved one who is returning home has an underlying condition that might increase the risk for complications from the disease.
+- If you or a loved one has an underlying condition that might increase the risk for complications from the disease.

 - If you'll be able to maintain a 6-foot distance between yourself and others during travel and at your destination.

 - Whether the destination requires that visitors quarantine themselves for 14 days upon arrival.